Shivani-1524/Shivani-1524/README.md

 ## About Me
 - 😄 Pronouns: She/her
-- 🔭 figuring out my niche and building projects that im passionate about
+- 🔭 figuring out my niche and building products that im passionate about
 - 👯 I’m looking to collaborate or work with anyone who has an interesting vision
 - 🌱 looking forward to learning AWS, building a generative AI model, Offline Webapps, PWAs and Websockets.
-- 🎓 graduated in 2023 from Anna University and have gained experience working with web for more than a year
+- 🎓 graduated in 2023 from SRM Easwarin Engineering College and have gained experience working with web for more than 1.5+ years
-- ⚡ Fun fact: I revel in anything sci-fi or gaming
+- ⚡ Fun fact: I revel in anything sci-fi or gaming and enjoy learning about everything

 ## My Blogs
 <a href="https://medium.com/@shivanipothirajan"><img src="https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white"></img></a>